Galène videoconference server

 Galène's is not the only self-hosted WebRTC server.
 High-quality alternatives include Janus and Jitsi.

 Galène is free and open source software, subject to the MIT licence.
-Part of Galène's development was supported by Nexedi.
+Galène's development was previously supported by Nexedi, and is currently being supported by NLNet's NGI0Core program.

 Demo